opus-research/jgit/Documentation/technical/reftable.md

     varint( prefix_length )
     varint( (suffix_length << 3) | 0x4 )
     suffix
-    varint( block_offset )
+    varint( block_position )

 Index records use prefix compression exactly like `ref_record`.

-Index records store `block_offset` after the suffix, specifying the offset in bytes (from the start of the file) of the block that ends with this reference.
+Index records store `block_position` after the suffix, specifying the absolute position in bytes (from the start of the file) of the block that ends with this reference.
+Readers can seek to `block_position` to begin reading the block header.

 #### Reading the index